 Here is a close up of “Red Head”

 Miniature vintage design car at Cartist exhibition, Jaipur

-Parked in a row were ten hand painted Tata Nano cars.
+Parked in a row were ten hand-painted Tata Nano cars.
 In case you have never heard about Tata Nano, it was a benchmark standard in Indian automobile history with a launch price of USD 1500.
-It was a highly publicized innovation termed “frugal engineering” from an Indian automobile manufacturer Tata Motors, who also own World’s top brands like Range Rover and Jaguar.
+It was a highly publicized innovation termed “frugal engineering” from an Indian automobile manufacturer Tata Motors, who also owns World’s top brands like Range Rover and Jaguar.

 Information about its creator artist-Ms. Kanchan Chander!

 Let me wrap this up with the most striking picture as well as creation!

 I had posted a write-up on the Cartist event during Resurgent Rajasthan a few months ago, featuring hand-painted auto-rickshaws (Tuk-Tuk as some people prefer to call it).
 Click here to read this post.